islco/laptop/README.md

 Older versions may work but aren't actively tested.

-Before proceeding with the installation steps below, please ensure both Homebrew and the MacOS CommandLineTools have been installed.
+:warning: Before proceeding with the installation steps below, please ensure both Homebrew and the Xcode Command Line Tools have been installed.
 This can be done by executing the following commands:

 ```sh